Draft Framework — For Discussion Purposes Only

 | OZ 2.0 Portfolio Expansion | Additional parcels at similar basis | 9.4% | 12–15% |

-Option I — Central Garage configuration.
+Schedule I — Central Garage.
 320 units (230 x 1BR, 68 x 2BR, 22 x 3BR).
-332 parking spaces across 6-level structured garage.
+6 stories.
+332 parking spaces.
 26,742 SF commercial/amenity.
 500,448 SF total.
 Post office retained on ground floor.

-View Both Options (PDF) →| Parameter | Detail | Source / Date |
+View March Massing Studies (PDF) →| Parameter | Detail | Source / Date |

 |---|---|---|